aesthetic-suite/framework/docs/packages/react/themes.md

 );
 ```

+> Only 1 `ThemeProvider` may be rendered in an application.

 ## Registering themes

 Themes can only be accessed within a style sheet when registered into Aesthetic.
 We can achieve this